 In July, 1885, a group of prominent Salinas citizens presented the Board of Supervisors with a petition asking that the County establish a county hospital.
 In September, the Board acquired a 62.6 acre parcel from Eugene Sherwood at a cost of $75.00 an acre at Natividad and Laurel Roads in Salinas, the current site of Natividad Medical Center (NMC).

 In January, 1886, the Board of Supervisors officially entered the hospital business.
 A 69-bed hospital was completed at a cost of $4,000.00.
 The Supervisors inspected the building on January 8, 1886 and the first patients were admitted to NMC.
 The first hospital building was replaced in 1928 by Spanish style architecture.
 Additional construction over the years began with tubercular isolation units and a long-term care unit between 1928 and 1948.
-In 1958, a 3-story, 113-bed addition was completed, which still exists as a portion of today’s hospital structure.
+In 1958, a 3-story, 113-bed addition was completed.
 NMC’s Mental Health Unit, the only locked unit in Monterey County, was upgraded in 1987, and a 12-bed Level II Nursery addition was dedicated in April 1993.